 Are you noticing some green pumpkins in your backyard?
 Is the end of Summer lurking?
 Do not fret as I can help you turn green pumpkins orange at the end of August.

 You know the score, you have taken great care planting your pumpkin seeds, looking after your vines, adding fertilizer and keeping pests away, so the last thing you want is your pumpkins to die at the last minute!

-I will consider some reasons why your pumpkins are green, whether green pumpkins are edible, and finally how you can encourage them to turn orange.
+I will consider some reasons why your pumpkins are green, whether pumpkin green in color are edible, and finally how you can encourage them to turn orange.

 Why might your Pumpkins Stay Green?